Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: Experimental Evaluation

 \textbf{Setup.} All experiments have been conducted with our IRS implementation described in Section~\ref{sec:implementation}.
 The hardware used is an Intel Core~i5-6500 CPU at~3.20GHz with four cores running Linux~4.8.0.
 Each benchmark is run with and without instrumentation by our prototype.
 The instrumented version is run in several configurations, with a decreasing amount of scheduling constraints.
 The initial number of scheduling constraints and the number of scheduling constraints that can be removed in one step, and thereby the number of configurations per benchmark, vary as the number of conflicting memory accesses varies among benchmarks.
 Each configuration is run 1000 times.
 We report the median execution time and overhead relative to the unmodified benchmark.
 Detailed measurement results are shown in Appendix~\ref{app:results}.

-\textbf{Benchmark set 1.} The first set of benchmarks are concurrent programs from the SV-COMP benchmark suite~\cite{SV-COMP} and the POR literature (Shared Pointer, ~\cite{Gueta2007}).
-We chose these benchmarks because they are well-studied verification problems and contain a high amount of concurrent interaction, which is expected to highlight performance issues of IRS.
+\textbf{Benchmark set 1.} The first set of benchmarks are concurrent programs from the SV-COMP benchmark suite~\cite{SV-COMP} (Bigshot, Dekker, Fibonacci, Lamport, and Peterson) and the POR literature (Shared Pointer, ~\cite{Gueta2007}).
+These benchmarks contain standard algorithms for concurrency problems, typical concurrency bugs, and patterns with many concurrent accesses.
+Their size lies between 74 and 130 lines of code.
+We chose these benchmarks because they are well-studied verification problems and contain a high amount of concurrent interaction relative to their size.
+In contrast to larger benchmarks with fewer concurrent memory accesses in relation to the total number of statements, these benchmarks are suitable to highlight performance issues of IRS: only concurrent accesses may be slowed down by IRS; more statements without concurrent accesses are expected to reduce the performance impact of IRS.
 All benchmarks contain two threads.

-The corresponding results are shown in Fig.~\ref{fig:results-twothreaded}.
+The results for Benchmark set~1 are shown in Fig.~\ref{fig:results-twothreaded}.
 For these benchmarks, IRS produces a maximum overhead of 22\%, which is much less than we expected and might be already an acceptable overhead for certain applications.
 For all benchmarks, the overhead is reduced by relaxing scheduling constraints, albeit in some cases, a significant reduction occurs only at the last reduction step.
 In some cases, the overhead is negative, i.e., the instrumented version of a benchmark executed faster than the plain benchmark.
 We conjecture that both measurement noise as well as improved timing of cache operations due to a different interleaving of memory operations may be relevant for this effect, as already noted by Olszewski et al.~\cite{Olszewski2009}.
 Similarly, an increased overhead after removing scheduling constraints could be caused in such a way.
 Overall, both the initial overhead and the amount of reductions are lower than we expected.